 - Once the 16 minutes are up, let the pressure release naturally before turning the valve to "venting" and removing the lid.
-Discard the bay leaf, then transfer the ham shanks to a cutting board.
+Discard the bay leaves, then transfer the ham shanks/hocks to a cutting board.
 Remove and discard the bones.
 Chop the ham into bite-sized pieces, discarding any excess fatty bits as you see fit.
 Add the ham back into the Instant Pot and give everything a stir.
 Serve while hot.

 - Leftovers: Once refrigerated, Instant Pot split pea soup thickens up considerably.
 You can add a small amount of water or broth to thin it out as you reheat leftovers.